DIY laundry detergent

 So many of the Commercial Laundry soaps contain ingredients labeled as fragrances that have been linked to illnesses such as cancer.
 And I just wasn't comfortable with my girls daily being surrounded by something that could build up in their systems and cause issues later in life.

-So I began my quest to find the best homemade laundry detergent for my family.
+So I began my quest to find the best homemade laundry soap for my family.

 *This post does contain affiliate links to products I use to create this recipe.